mooreniemi/mooreniemi.github.io/_posts/2022-12-31-rum-in-rust.md

 segments.write().unwrap().insert(p.to_str().expect("valid path").to_string(), segment);
 ```

-This is really the best I can do, because if I want to use `ArcSwap`, I no
+This is really the best I can do with wrapping types, because if I want to
-longer have a `write` method but only a `store` method which must take an
+use `ArcSwap`, I no longer have a `write` method but only a `store` method
-entire copy of the structure.
-Here's an example where `ArcSwap` works
+which must take an entire copy of the structure.
+Here's an example where
-really well, switching out a lightweight configuration file in a watcher:
+`ArcSwap` works really well, switching out a lightweight configuration
+file in a watcher:

 ```
 // initial_config is just a simple map